-DEP 340: Intermediate CAD (2 credits)
+DEP 342: Intermediate CAD (2 credits)

-An intermediate-level course in computer-assisted drafting (CAD) for the theatre.
+An intermediate level course in computer-assisted drafting (CAD) for the theatre.
 The student will continue to build upon basic skills by producing more complex projects and will begin to focus on specific applications.
 The course will focus on one of several software applications.
-Prerequisite: DEP 240 or instructor's approval.
+Prerequisite: DEP 341 or instructor's approval.

-DEP 341, 342, 343: Production Management (2 credits each term)
+DEP 343: Advanced CAD (2 credits)